JonasFrey96/Visual-Odom-Pipeline/README.md

 ## Custom Datasets:
-We uploaded the recorded datasets to PolyBox
+We uploaded the recorded datasets to PolyBox.
-Simple download the dataset to a desired location and put the correct path into the configuration file as for the other datasets.
+Simply download the dataset to the desired location and put the correct path into the configuration file (datasets.yml) as for the other datasets.

 If you are on linux the following commands will download the dataset and untar it.
 ```